 What Bag is Best for a Cookout Outside?

-Best Footwear for a Picnic
+What Is the Best Footwear for a Picnic

 What are the best shoes to wear for a picnic?
 Hot summer heat often leads to swollen feet.
-Therefore, flip flops, tongs, slides, trendy orthotic sandals or woven leather sandals are great because you can flip them off easily when you sit down.
+Therefore, flip-flops, tongs, slides, trendy orthotic sandals, or woven leather sandals are great because you can flip them off easily when you sit down.

-Other great options are old school canvas sneakers.
+Other great options are old-school canvas sneakers.
 These are especially advantageous because they reduce the risk of injuring your ankles on uneven ground.
 When kids are around, you can make an impression with color changing sneakers.

-Stylish Picnic Outfit Ideas
+Ageless Picnic Outfit Ideas

 Wrapping Up: The Dos of a Perfect Picnic Look